Terry Lewis (police officer): Early career

 Lewis was inducted as a police officer in 1949.
-As a senior constable, Lewis was in charge of the Juvenile Aid Bureau.
+As a senior constable, Lewis was the first officer in charge of the Juvenile Aid Bureau.
 He was implicated in the National Hotel scandal.
 Lewis was also a close associate of the corrupt former Police Commissioner Frank Bischof and was allegedly one of his bagmen.
 Informant Shirley Brifman said: "the collect boys were Lewis, Murphy and Hallahan.
-That went to Bischof ".
+That went to Bischof."

 Exile

-In late 1975 then Inspector Lewis was transferred to Charleville, at the same time Tony Murphy was posted to Longreach.
-However, with Queensland Premier Joh Bjelke-Petersen unhappy with Commissioner Whitrod, he made two trips to Charleville in March and May 1976 to talk with Lewis, who had been mentioned to him as a possible future commissioner.
-Two opportunities came to overthrow Commissioner Whitrod: the Premier shifting Police Minister Max Hodges into another portfolio, who was replaced by Tom Newbery; and the retirement on 15 September of Assistant Commissioner Norm Gulbransen.
+In late 1975 then-Inspector Lewis was transferred to Charleville, at the same time Tony Murphy was posted to Longreach.
+However, as Queensland Premier Joh Bjelke-Petersen was unhappy with Commissioner Whitrod, he made two trips to Charleville in March and May 1976 to talk with Lewis, who had been mentioned to him as a possible future commissioner.
+Two opportunities came to overthrow Commissioner Whitrod: the Premier shifting Police Minister Max Hodges into another portfolio, who was replaced by Tom Newbery and the retirement on 15 September of Assistant Commissioner Norm Gulbransen.
 On 15 November 1976, the State Cabinet had rejected Whitrod's proposed candidates to replace Assistant Commissioner Gulbransen and instead selected Lewis, who had beaten 122 equal or more senior officers for the role.

-Police Commissioner

 Former Royal Commissioner Donald Stewart observed that in 1976, Lewis "was plucked from well-deserved obscurity by Premier Bjelke-Petersen to be his vassal, to do his bidding, lawful or otherwise".
-Initially, Lewis was promoted to the rank of Assistant Police Commissioner to Ray Whitrod, however, Whitrod refused to work with him and resigned in protest when Bjelke-Petersen insisted on Lewis's appointment.

 Downfall

-Lewis served as Police Commissioner from 1976 to 1987, receiving a knighthood, but was stood down by police minister Bill Gunn on 21 September 1987, before being dismissed on 19 April 1989.
+Lewis served as Police Commissioner from 1976 to 1987, receiving a knighthood, but was stood down by police minister Bill Gunn on 21 September 1987 before being dismissed on 19 April 1989.
 By 1980, Detective Jack Herbert had become Lewis's bagman, but he later became a major informant against Lewis and others at the Fitzgerald Inquiry.
 Assistant Commissioner Graeme Parker also confessed to corruption and implicated Lewis on 16 September 1987.

 Trial

 Following the end of the Fitzgerald Inquiry, Lewis was charged in 1989 with 23 counts of perjury, corruption, and forgery.
-After hearing evidence over five months, and having deliberated for five days, a District Court jury found that, although Lewis had not lied to the inquiry, he had accepted bribes totalling $700,000 to protect brothels, SP (starting price) bookmakers, illegal casinos and in-line machine operators, and to prevent poker machines being legally introduced in Queensland.
-He was also found to have forged Bjelke-Petersen's signature on an official police document in 1981.
+After hearing evidence over five months and having deliberated for five days, a District Court jury found that, although Lewis had not lied to the inquiry, he had accepted bribes totalling $700,000 to protect brothels, SP (starting price) bookmakers, illegal casinos, and in-line machine operators and to prevent poker machines being legally introduced in Queensland.